cmcarey/oneflashcard/README.md

 ![](images/testing.png)

 Full **integration testing** is used for the server.
-The [server/integration_tests.docker-compose.yml](server/integration_tests.docker-compose.yml) file starts and prepares the postgres database, builds and starts the server, and then builds and starts integration tests program.
+The [server/integration_tests.docker-compose.yml](server/integration_tests.docker-compose.yml) file starts and prepares the postgres database, builds and starts the server, and then builds and starts the integration tests program.

 The tests are run using **Jest**.
-Each test truncates every table in the database to ensure no contamination.
+Each test truncates every table in the database to ensure no cross-test contamination.

 The tests can be run locally on a system that has `docker` and `docker-compose` installed via running: